siddharthbose112/IBM-UCx-PLUGIN-DOCS/docs/UCD/Websphere/overview.md

 This plug-in requires WebSphere Application Server.
 Most of the steps include the **Command Path** parameter, which specifies the folder that contains the `wsadmin` command-line tool.
 Therefore, you must run the steps on an environment that includes an installation of WebSphere Application Server.

-Aside from providing steps for processes, this plug-in can import information about a WebSphere Application Server cell as a resource in IBM UrbanCode Deploy.
+Aside from providing steps for processes, this plug-in can import information about a WebSphere Application Server cell as a resource in IBM DevOps Deploy.
 See [Importing resources from WebSphere Application Server](http://www.ibm.com/support/knowledgecenter/SS4GSP_6.2.1/com.ibm.udeploy.doc/topics/resources_import_was.html) in IBM Knowledge Center.

 The plug-in includes steps that are related to installing, configuring, and uninstalling applications, such as [Install Application](https://urbancode.github.io/IBM-UCx-PLUGIN-DOCS/UCD/Websphere/steps.html#install_application).